 Then Yeshua, being filled with the Spirit, returned from the Jordan and was led by the Spirit into the wilderness, to be tempted for forty days by the tempter.
 In those days He ate nothing and afterward, when they had ended, He was hungry.
 The tempter said to Him, "If You are the Son of YHVH, command this stone to become bread."
 But Yeshua answered him, "It is written, 'Man shall not live by bread alone, but by every word that proceeds from the mouth of YHVH.'

-Then he brought Him to Jerusalem, set Him on the pinnacle of the temple, and said to Him, "If You are the Son of YHVH, throw Yourself down from here.
+Then the tempter brought Him to Jerusalem, set Him on the pinnacle of the temple, and said to Him, "If You are the Son of YHVH, throw Yourself down from here.
 For it is written: '...He shall give His angels charge over you, To keep you,' and, ',,,in their hands they shall bear you up, Lest you dash your foot against a stone.'"
-And Yeshua answered and said to him, "It is also written, 'You shall not tempt YHVH your Elohiem.'
+And Yeshua answered and said to him, 'It is also written, 'You shall not tempt YHVH your Elohiem.'

 From both accountings above, scripture clearly tells us that Yeshua was "led of the Spirit into the wilderness TO BE tempted".
 The Father had prepared Him to withstand what the enemy had in store for Him and afforded Him the opportunity to be proven by this experience.
-Most have been taught and led to believe that the devil is loose, on the rampage and is to be avoided at all costs.
-While scripture does say that he lurks about as a roaring lion (1Peter 5:8), what is lacking in that teaching is the reality that when you are filled with the spirit of YHVH, "the devils tremble" (James 2:19).
-In fact, scripture says that for those who have surrendered to the Father's Purpose - he is merely an instrument in the Hands of YHVH to temper us, to harden us and make us fit for His use in the Kingdom.
-If we are to follow in the footsteps of the Master, scripture says we can expect this same experience as a normal part of life abiding in ruach hakodesh (Hebrew for "the spirit of holy") (1Peter 4:12-13, and see the Power In His Name click on highlighted words to view scripture).
+Most have been taught and led to believe that demons are on the loose, on the rampage and are to be avoided at all costs lest we be devoured by them.
+While scripture does say that he lurks about as a roaring lion (1Peter 5:8 - click on highlighted words to view content), what is lacking in that teaching is the reality that when you are filled with the spirit of YHVH, "the devils tremble" (James 2:19).
+In fact, scripture says that for those who have surrendered to the Father's Purpose, temptation is merely an instrument in the Hands of YHVH to temper us, to harden us and make us fit for His use in the Kingdom.
+If we are to follow in the footsteps of the Master, scripture says we can expect this same experience as a normal part of life abiding in ruach hakodesh (Hebrew for "the holiness of spirit" - 1Peter 4:12-13, and see the Power In His Name).

 One reader wrote, "What do I do if, while trying to believe God for the circumstances in my life, I still struggle with the fear inside?
 What if I am doing my best to try and overcome fear and the feelings that are produced because of it?
 Obviously faith overcomes fear, but what if you are continually crying out to God to help you grow in faith and still struggle with that sick feeling of fear inside?
 What if you are quoting the verses and trying to stand on and believe God and His word and still feeling the fear?
 What do you do in that case?
 Do you just continue to struggle day after day, month after month until somehow it just goes away?
 How do you get more faith if you continually cry out to God for it, but it seems you still struggle with fear?"